tracker1/azure-config-util/README.md

 # azure-config-util

 This library will use an Azure Table in order to generate/cache/refresh configuration objects.
 This library does *NOT* encrypt line item records, you may wish to fork, or wrap this module with one that will.

-**SIDE-EFFECT:** This module uses `cc-globals` which will load the following global variables `R` (ramda), `fetch` (isomorphic-fetch) and `Promise` (bluebird, overrides native).
-Bluebird is better performing and more feature rich than native promises.

-*WARNING: Due to sparse documentation, I am uncertain if the underlying Azure Storage client for node will return more than 1000 records at a time (querying on Namespace).
-If you need more than that many entries for your namespace/application you should test for this case.*
+In version 2, the behavior changes, in order to expand this utility.

 ![Data Image](http://i.imgur.com/XYoM8CY.png)